jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 ### 73 Rules relating to practice and procedure of courts
 (1) The Governor-General may, by Order in Council, make rules regulating the practice and procedure of any court in proceedings under this Act.
 (2) Until rules are made under this section, or if they are made so far as they do not extend, the existing practice and procedure in New Zealand in relation to bail is not affected as far as it is not altered by or inconsistent with the provisions of this Act.
+(3) Rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 73AA Rules about drug and alcohol testing and monitoring
-(1) The Commissioner may, by notice in the Gazette, make rules for all or any of the following purposes:
+(1) The Commissioner may make rules for all or any of the following purposes:
   (a) prescribing, for the purposes of section 30T(1)﻿(a) and (c), 1 or more types of testing procedure that defendants on bail with a drug or alcohol condition may be required to undergo:
   (b) specifying how often each of the prescribed testing procedures may be carried out:
   (c) prohibiting authorised persons from requiring a defendant to undergo certain testing procedures if other less intrusive testing procedures are available and are sufficient in the circumstances: